André Esteves: Formation of BTG Pactual

+Global expansion

+According to the Financial Times, the firm expanded its operations beyond traditional investment banking into commodities trading, infrastructure, and international markets.
+By the mid-2020s, BTG Pactual had assets under management reported in excess of US$300 billion and expanded its presence beyond Latin America through operations in Europe and North America.
+In September 2023, the bank completed the acquisition of 100% of the share capital of FIS Privatbank in Luxembourg for 21.3 million euros, aiming to expand its wealth management and asset management activities in Europe.
+In June 2024, it announced the acquisition of M.Y.
+Safra Bank in the United States, a transaction finalized in January 2026, granting the institution a banking license to operate directly in the North American market as BTG Pactual Bank.

+Additionally, in October 2025, BTG Pactual proposed a corporate reorganization to incorporate all remaining shares of Banco Pan, resulting in the cancellation of Banco Pan's public company registration and its conversion into a wholly-owned subsidiary.
+In interviews cited by financial media, Esteves has emphasized the strategic importance of commodities, particularly agriculture, stating that Brazil could play a central role in meeting future global food demand.
+Financial media have also reported that BTG Pactual has invested in building a commodities trading platform focused on flows between Latin America and Asia.

 Philanthropy

 James Crombie of LatinFinance writes that "Esteves supports education and environmental charities".
 In addition, André Esteves is a member of the Global Board of Advisors of the Council on Foreign Relations.
 He has also supported initiatives, projects, and institutions that aim to improve education, healthcare, and promote the arts in Brazil.
 Institutions like the Universidade de São Paulo, the "Hospital de Câncer de Barretos" and the Museu de Arte Moderna de São Paulo are among those supported by Esteves.

 In April 2020, Esteves and other partners of BTG Pactual announced a donation of 50 million Brazilian reais for COVID-19 pandemic combat projects in Brazil.

 Environment

 Esteves is also known for his pro-environment activities, most of them in private.
 He is a board member at Conservation International and played an active role supporting the Amazonia Live program, a project to plant one million trees, in partnership with one of the biggest music festivals of the world, Rock in Rio.

 He is part of the 5P Alliance, a group of entrepreneurs, bankers, and doctors who are working on their own to ensure the conservation of the Pantanal biome by acquiring farms in the region to preserve them.
 The goal is to create large ecological corridors and keep the biome as the most preserved in the country.
 André Esteves is the owner of Fazenda Rio Negro, which in 2001 was granted the title of Private Natural Heritage Reserve (RPPN) by the government of Mato Grosso do Sul for having several endangered species such as the giant otter, the marsh deer, and the hyacinth macaw.
 The property was also a filming location for the Brazilian TV series Pantanal.